Professor Matthew Sangster

 I have served on the Executive of the British Association for Romantic Studies (BARS) since 2009.
-Currently, I am the association’s Website Editor.
+Currently, I am the association’s Website Editor and part of its Digital Events Committee.
+I chaired BARS' 2021 International Conference, Romantic Disconnections/Reconnections.
+I am co-editor of the open access journal Romanticism on the Net and technical editor for The BARS Review.

 April 2018-March 2020: 'The Media Revolution of the 1820s' (Principal Investigator) - a Royal Society of Edinburgh-funded research network assembled in collaboration with Jon Mee (University of York) to explore the importance of an understudied decade, during which the costs of printing fell dramatically, the speed of communications rose, mediating institutions expanded and new technologies of expression proliferated.

 April 2018-July 2019: 'Enlightenment Readers in the Scottish Universities' (Principal Investigator) - a Carnegie Trust Research Incentive Grant-funded project seeking to digitise, transcribe, interpret and contextualise the University of Glasgow's surviving eighteenth-century library borrowing registers.

 September 2016-December 2017: ‘Institutions of Literature, 1700-1900’ (Principal Investigator) - an AHRC-funded research network conducted in collaboration with Jon Mee.
 Details of the network's workshops can be seen on the project website; a publication is forthcoming.